Mature Content Guide

 What is considered 'mature content'?Mature content includes anything that is related to heavy themes such as drug abuse, graphic violence, and sex.
 For simplicity's sake, potentially triggering topics (suicide, addiction, mentions of abuse, etc) should also be included when deciding whether to flag your thread for mature content.

-Flagging RequirementsAt minimum we require that you place an [M] tag for Mature in the thread's title and a Content Warning at the top of the first post.
+Flagging RequirementsWe required that all threads that include mature content place an [M] tag in the thread's title and a Content Warning, using the correct bbcode, at the top of the first post.

 Content WarningsContent Warnings are special bbcode spoilers that contain information about the nature of a thread's content.
 These don't have to be detailed, they just need to have enough information that players know ahead of time what they're getting into by reading your thread.
 While we require a Content Warning at the top of the first post in the thread, you also have the option to put a warning directly in the post where the content occurs.